s-zeid/elements/index.md

   would result in death; bodily injury; emotional distress; property damage or loss; financial loss; [blood, devastation, death, war, and horror][bddwh];
   incarceration; other legal action; and/or any other serious consequences;
-  then Elements is not right for you.
+  then Elements is not right for your use case.
 If you choose to use it anyway for such containers, then you are doing so at your own risk.

 [bddwh]: https://www.imdb.com/videoplayer/vi1619377433

-{% include dev-warning.html %}